 Who likes getting gift baskets during the holidays?
-The better question is: who doesn't?
-But only if they're filled with stuff we love.
-The problem with giving gift baskets, of course, is the expense.
+The better question is: Who doesn't?!
+The best gift baskets are the ones filled with stuff we love.
+The problem with lots of gift basket ideas, however, is the expense.
 Costs can rack up quickly when you fill a big, beautiful basket with a little of this and a little of that.
 When all is said and done, that stuffed basket might blow your Christmas gift-giving budget to the moon.
-There are, however, some Christmas and holiday gift basket ideas that are actually budget-friendly, thanks to our DIY natures and some really great tutes floating around on the intertubes.
+There are, however, some Christmas and holiday gift basket ideas that are actually budget-friendly, thanks to our DIY natures and some really great tutorials floating around on the internet.

 How to Choose a Basket

-Okay, we we've decided to go smaller with our basket choice, but even those can be expensive, so the trick is to find good--and cheap--alternatives.
+Okay, so you've decided to go smaller with your basket choice, but even those can be expensive.
+The trick is to find good-and cheap -alternatives.
 Here are some that come to mind:

 - Re-gift from past gift baskets.
 Don't worry; nobody is going to know.
 Unless you re-gift to the giver, and that's just tacky.